 Pack a hat and sunglasses, too, and remember to apply your sunscreen at least 20 minutes before you go swimming, and reapply liberally once you're dry and out of the water.

-With its Venetian-style clock towers, medieval hill towns constructed from golden stone, vineyards, olive-oil tastings, and truffle cheese, the Istrian peninsula resembles its close neighbor Italy.
+With its Venetian-style clock towers, medieval hill towns built with golden stone, vineyards, olive-oil tastings, and truffle cheese, the Istrian peninsula resembles its close neighbor Italy.
 It's not surprising as Istria was part of Italy for much of its history – Italian is its second language, and many of the signs are in both languages.
 Though the coast is quite developed and can get very touristy, the inland towns and villages are peaceful and rustic; we stayed at an agritourism hotel with two retired truffle pigs in residence.

 As well as the delicious, Italian-influenced food and wine in Istria, the dish that I still dream about is one I tried in Lapad, on the outskirts of Dubrovnik.
 Called “fish under the bell,” it’s a slab of fish with potatoes, cooked under embers inside a terracotta dome.
 It sounds simple, but it’s buttery perfection.
 It can also be made with octopus, lamb, chicken, or pork.